qureshinomaan/SplatSim/README.md

 A window should pop up that is a rendering of the robot in the pybullet simulation.
 If you drag the end effector of the robot around in pybullet, it should be reflected in the render.

 Congrats!
-Your static splat is now being simulated!
+Your static splat is now being simulated! 🚀

+# Optional

 ## Adding a new robot

 What if you want to simulate a different robot than the one downloaded above?
+Or with a new background?

 ### Create gaussian splat